Reactor™ - The manual

 Allowed special characters explained:

-• Asterisk ( * ) The asterisk indicates that the cron expression will match for all values of the field; e.g., using an asterisk in the 5th field (month) would indicate every month.
+• Asterisk ( * ) The asterisk indicates that the cron expression will match all possible values of the field.
+For example, using an asterisk in the 5th field (month) would indicate every month.

-• Slash ( / ) Slashes are used to describe increments of ranges.
-For example 3-59/15 in the 1st field (minutes) would indicate the 3rd minute of the hour and every 15 minutes thereafter.
-The form "*/..." is equivalent to the form "first-last/...", that is, an increment over the largest possible range of the field.
-The form "N/..." is accepted as meaning "N-MAX/...", that is, starting at N, use the increment until the end of that specific range.
+• Slash ( / ) Slashes describe increments of ranges.
+For example, 3-59/15 in the 1st field (minutes) would indicate the 3rd minute of the hour and every 15 minutes thereafter.
+The form */... is equivalent to first-last/..., meaning an increment over the largest possible range of the field.
+The form N/... is accepted as meaning N-MAX/..., starting at N and using the increment until the end of the specific range.
 It does not wrap around.

 EntryDescriptionEquivalent To